Goldielockz30/Tradebotguide/Trading_Bot_Dashboard_StepbyStep.md

-- Create Binance API keys and enable testnet if needed.
+- Create Binance API keys and save them into a note file because these wont be shown to you again

 ---